Home Inspections not just for buyers, sellers benefit too!

 I know, realtors are thinking.
 “Oh no, what if the pre inspection consult reveals a big item then we need to disclose what you found?”

 - If it’s a big-ticket item, the buyer’s inspector will likely find it too.
-Only your buyer will leave you only 10 days or so to remedy it.
+Only your buyer will have only 10 days or so to remedy it.

 - The seller can simply disclose it and the home is priced with the potential issue, then it takes it off the negotiating table all together.
 No big deal.